awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Full access<a name="grant-custom-permissions-for-cloudtrail-users-full-access"></a>

 The following example shows a policy that grants full access to CloudTrail\.
-This is equivalent to the managed policy **AWSCloudTrailFullAccess**\.
+This is equivalent to the managed policy **AWSCloudTrail\_FullAccess**\.
 It grants users the permission to perform all CloudTrail actions\.
 It also lets users log data events in Amazon S3 and AWS Lambda, manage files in Amazon S3 buckets, manage how CloudWatch Logs monitors CloudTrail log events, and manage Amazon SNS topics in the account that the user is associated with\.

 **Important**
-The **AWSCloudTrailFullAccess** policy or equivalent permissions are not intended to be shared broadly across your AWS account\.
+The **AWSCloudTrail\_FullAccess** policy or equivalent permissions are not intended to be shared broadly across your AWS account\.
 Users with this role or equivalent access have the ability to disable or reconfigure the most sensitive and important auditing functions in their AWS accounts\.
 For this reason, this policy should be applied only to account administrators, and use of this policy should be closely controlled and monitored\.

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
             "Effect": "Allow",
             "Action": [
                 "sns:AddPermission",
                 "sns:CreateTopic",
-        "sns:DeleteTopic",
-        "sns:ListTopics",
                 "sns:SetTopicAttributes",
                 "sns:GetTopicAttributes"
             ],
+            "Resource": [
+                "arn:aws:sns:*:*:aws-cloudtrail-logs*"
+            ]
+        },
+        {
+            "Effect": "Allow",
+            "Action": [
+                "sns:ListTopics"
+            ],
             "Resource": "*"
         },
         {
             "Effect": "Allow",
             "Action": [
                 "s3:CreateBucket",
-        "s3:DeleteBucket",
+                "s3:PutBucketPolicy"
+            ],
+            "Resource": [
+                "arn:aws:s3:::aws-cloudtrail-logs*"
+            ]
+        },
+        {
+            "Effect": "Allow",
+            "Action": [
                 "s3:ListAllMyBuckets",
-        "s3:PutBucketPolicy",
-        "s3:ListBucket",
-        "s3:GetObject",
                 "s3:GetBucketLocation",
                 "s3:GetBucketPolicy"
             ],
             "Resource": "*"
         },
         {
             "Effect": "Allow",
             "Action": "cloudtrail:*",
             "Resource": "*"
         },
         {
             "Effect": "Allow",
             "Action": [
                 "logs:CreateLogGroup"
             ],
-      "Resource": "*"
+            "Resource": [
+                "arn:aws:logs:*:*:log-group:aws-cloudtrail-logs*"
+            ]
         },
         {
             "Effect": "Allow",
             "Action": [
                 "iam:ListRoles",
                 "iam:GetRolePolicy",
                 "iam:GetUser"
             ],
             "Resource": "*"
         },
         {
             "Effect": "Allow",
             "Action": [
                 "iam:PassRole"
             ],
             "Resource": "*",
             "Condition": {
                 "StringEquals": {
                     "iam:PassedToService": "cloudtrail.amazonaws.com"
                 }
             }
         },
         {
             "Effect": "Allow",
             "Action": [
+                "kms:CreateKey",
+                "kms:CreateAlias",
                 "kms:ListKeys",
                 "kms:ListAliases"
             ],
             "Resource": "*"
         },
         {
             "Effect": "Allow",
             "Action": [
                 "lambda:ListFunctions"
+            ],
+            "Resource": "*"
+        },
+        {
+            "Effect": "Allow",
+            "Action": [
+                "dynamodb:ListGlobalTables",
+                "dynamodb:ListTables"
             ],
             "Resource": "*"
         }
     ]
 }
 ```